-Kevin Rodgers is an artist whose varied practice examines the tensions between two seemingly diametrical opposites—withdrawal (physical, spiritual, political, aesthetic) and action.
-In 2014, he initiated an ongoing research and artistic project called The Free Dependent.
+Kevin Rodgers is an artist whose varied practice examines the tensions between withdrawal (physical, spiritual, political, aesthetic) and action.

-Rodgers has exhibited work widely, including ACTORS, NETWORKS, THEORIES at Dazibao (Montreal), G Gallery (Toronto), goodwater gallery (Toronto), Galerie Tatjana Pieters (Ghent, Belgium), and McIntosh Gallery (London, Ontario).
-He has collaborated with diverse artists such as Marilou Lemmens and Richard Ibghy, Cynthia Girard and Derek Sullivan, as well as curated two exhibitions: THE FOX (2011) and IF DESTROYED...
+Rodgers has exhibited work widely, including Netwerk Center for Contemporary Art (Aalst, Belgium), Dazibao (Montreal), G Gallery (Toronto), goodwater gallery (Toronto), Galerie Tatjana Pieters (Ghent, Belgium), and McIntosh Gallery (London, Ontario).
+He has collaborated with diverse artists such as Marilou Lemmens, Richard Ibghy and Robin Collyer, as well as curated three exhibitions: With You and Others (2016), THE FOX (2011) and IF DESTROYED...
 (2010).
 His writings have appeared in numerous publications, including FUSE, C Magazine, Border Crossings, Artpapers, Millions and Prism of Reality.
-In 2014, Rodgers completed a three-month residency at FLACC (Belgium), and in 2015/16 will participate in residencies at Komplot (Brussels) and the Nida Art Colony (Lithuania).
+In 2014 and 2015, Rodgers completed residencies at FLACC (Genk, Belgium) and at Komplot (Brussels, Belgium).
+In 2016, Rodgers participated in a two-month residency at the Nida Art Colony (Lithuania).

 In 2012, Rodgers received his PhD in Art and Visual Culture from Western University--one of the few programs of its kind in Canada.
 He is also a 2008 graduate of the master of fine arts program at the University of Guelph.